-Major Customers: There are two customers, each of which accounting for a percentage over 10% on the total sales of the company.
-One of them operates in the operating segment CONTAINER TERMINAL, with a percentage of 12.76%, while the other in CONVENTIONAL PORT with a percentage of 11.55% of all company sales.
+Major Customers: There are four customers, each of which accounting for a percentage over 10% on the total sales of the company.
+One of them operates in the operating segment CONTAINER TERMINAL, with a percentage of 22.76%, while the other three in CONVENTIONAL PORT with a percentage of 14.47%, 11.90% and 11.46% of total company sales.